St. Paul University Dumaguete - Scholarships and Other Discounts

 EASE is for the dependent of the returning OFW members affected by COVID-19 Pandemic.
 An educational assistance amounting to Php 10,000.00 per annum for maximum of four (4) years in College level is given to qualified dependent of active OWWA member-OFW's at the time of their repatriation to the country from the declaration of the outbreak on 01 February 2020, up until the pandemic is declared controlled and managed by the World Health Organization (WHO) or any other component authorities.

-Requirements to be submitted by the approved grantee to SPUD:
+Requirements to be submitted by the approved grantee to the SPUD Scholarship Office:

 Eligibility of the Members to Nominate a Scholar